Polish Post Office

 , the Post Office was supplied with its own weaponry and military personnel so as to be able to fend off an attack for ca. six hours – the time it was expected to take for help to come from the Polish Army.

-As it turned out on 1 September 1939 when the attack did come, no help could be brought in, as the full-scale invasion of Poland was setting in.
+As it turned out on 1 September 1939 when the attack did come, no help could be brought in, as the full-scale invasion of Poland was already under way.
 But the 57 defenders inside the Post Office building held out much longer than had been expected.
 Sources vary, but apparently the Poles defended the building for between (at least) 9 and (probably) 15 hours before finally being overcome.

 The German SS

 forces blew up part of the outer walls and brought in flame-throwers to set the building alight.
 Five defenders were burned alive.
-Only then did the surviving Poles surrender – in fact the first two to come out, waving white flags, were apparently shot by the Nazis
+Only then did the surviving Poles surrender – in fact the first two to emerge, waving white flags, were apparently shot by the Nazis

 .
-Only after that were the rest allowed to surrender … war crimes really started early in this conflict!
+Only then were the rest allowed to surrender … war crimes really started early in this conflict!

 Most of the Polish survivors of the battle were later sentenced to death and executed.
 Merely six of them are said to have escaped, two of whom were captured the next day.
 At least two managed to hide and survive the war to tell their story.